blktheta/spotify-data/README.md

 |  |  |  | Soundtracks | Photo of My Mind | Song Ga In | ... |

 ### Visuallization
-The project use Google Cloud Looker Studio as a data visualization tool.
-A sample report is appended to the project to showcase the simple usage of the `prep` data.
+The project use Google Looker Studio as a data visualization tool.
+A sample report made in Canva is appended to the project to showcase the simple usage of the `prep` data.

 ## Python Guide
 The project is written exclusively in Python, except a SQL query, and runs in an isolated Docker container.
 Make sure to properly edit the values in the code and familiarize yourself with the tools being used.